Back to the Future with Christina Lee (Pernod Ricard)

 Q: Will brands that continue and invest more in advertising and brand activation recover faster and better after an economic crisis?

 “Consumers are relying on brands more than ever before.
 A lot of them are disenfranchised by their government or by different, large corporations, so they’re looking for change agents in their life.
 I think there’s an opportunity for brands like us to drive a greater purpose and be such a change agent in society.
 Right now is the perfect time to focus on your brand purpose, on why your product and brand plays a role in your consumer’s life, and on how you can support them through this time.

 However, it’s not only about purpose.
 I call it the trifactor of purpose, product and price.
 From research, we know consumers would pay more for products that are sustainable and preferable local.
 But there’s still a price ceiling to what consumers are willing to pay.
 Being able to find that balance between product quality, price and purpose is what makes a brand win in the market.
 You can’t just do one without considering the others just because you’ve got great purpose.
 Having a holistic understanding of the consumer and building on strong consumer insights is key to succeed in finding this balance.”

-In summary, an agile research approach is vital to speed up the innovation process and time to market, as it aids brands in dealing with today’s short product lifecycles.
-Likewise, strong consumer insights – on purpose, product and price – allow brands to pivot fast in a pandemic reality and differentiate themselves by tapping into new (digital) opportunities.
+An agile research approach is vital to speed up the innovation process and time to market; it aids brands in dealing with today’s short product lifecycles.
+Likewise, strong consumer insights (on purpose, product and price) allow brands to pivot fast in a pandemic reality; it helps them differentiate themselves by tapping into new (digital) opportunities.